cliferraren/Py_City_Schools/README.md

 ![Education](Images/education.jpg)

-In your latest role, you've become the Chief Data Scientist for your city's school district.
-In this capacity, you'll be helping the  school board and mayor make strategic decisions regarding future school budgets and priorities.

-As a first task, you've been asked to analyze the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your responsibility is to aggregate the data to and showcase obvious trends in school performance.
+For this case,  we are tasked to analyzed the district-wide standardized test results.
+We are to aggregate the data and showcase obvious trends in school performance.

-Your final report should include each of the following:
+Tools used:

+* Python Pandas Library
+* Jupyter Notebook.

 **District Summary**